fpvandoorn/Dagstuhl-tables/README.md

 126AB 379C 458
 ```

+#### `T(13,5) ≥ 5`
+* This solution was found part by hand, part by computer brute-force.
+* Suppose there is a valid solution in 4 days.
+* `(5,5,3)` or `(5,4,4)` has to occur at least once.
+* If `(5,5,3)` never occurs, then from day 2 on at most 18 connections are possible.
+Contradiction.
+* So day 1 is `(5,5,3)` (23 connections).
+* From then on, at most 19 connections are possible, which has to occur at least once, so day 2 is (5,5,3) with 8+8+3 new connections.
+This can be done in 1 way (up to renaming participants)
+* Then there are 8 ways for day 3 to have 18 connections (and more is impossible), possibly counting things twice.
+We found this number by brute force.
+* For none of those 8 ways, there is a valid 4th day.

 ### Obsolete Cases:

 * These were once cases we had to do individually, but now follow from other values or a general principle.